TCSlogo

 Just be yourself and you will be fine.

 I'd like a website.
 Do you need a website to advertise your Childminding business but don't know how?
 Or perhaps you know how but just don't have the time to work on it.
 Can't afford to pay for a professional business website?
-For more information on how to have a website built for you use the link 'Need your own website?" or go direct now
+For more information on how I build websites for childminders, use the link 'Need your own website?" or go direct now

 What if my questions haven't been answered here?
 Come along to the Childminding Forum where you can talk to experienced childminders and those just starting out - they have probably experienced what you are going through and will be glad to help.
 You can ask as many questions as you like, you will be made most welcome.
 Use the button link on the left when you've finished reading these pages or go direct now